PEOPLE IN HISTORY WARS, BATTLES AND REVOLUTIONS MAP ARCHIVE FAMOUS SPEECHES

 And here is Prophet's Town on a map:

 American casualties are approx. 200 dead and wounded.
 Indian casualties are approx. 100 dead and wounded.
-Although Harrison can claim a narrow victory today, this battle will strengthen the tribes even more in their resolve to fight side by side against the Americans in the future.
+Although Harrison can claim a narrow victory today, this battle will strengthen the Tribes even more in their resolve to fight side by side against the Americans in the future.

 This battle marks the beginning of yet another Indian War, also called Tecumseh's Revolt, which will merge with the War of 1812.